SethRobinson/HoloVCS/readme.txt

 - A Looking Glass holographic display device connected to a Windows computer via hdmi
 - The Holoplay driver installed
 - A beefy ass graphics card
-- A game rom (.a26 or .nes file) which needs to be put in the /atari2600 dir or /nes dir, depending on the system its for.
+- A game rom (.a26/.nes/.vb file) which needs to be put in the /atari2600/vb/ness dir, depending on the system it's for.

 If you don't have a holographic device the screen will look like blurry garbage.
 If you want a build that works in 2D for some reason, I guess I could do one though...

-Supported games:
+Supported games (doesn't mean they are perfect but... work 'enough'):

   Pitfall!
 (Atari 2600)
   Super Mario Bros (NES)
   Castlevania (NES)

+ -= Virtual Boy =-

+  Because the 3D data is not hand coded (it comes from the game itself) they all do 'something', but some work better than others.

+  Games that look half decent:

+  Jack Bros
+  Panic Bomer
+  Teleroboxer (flickers between rounds)
+  Vertical Force
+  Wario Land

 The actual filenames don't matter, it detects supported games by checksum.
 Note: There are two versions of Castlevania NES roms out there, if it's not detected and playing in 3D you might have the wrong one.